microsoft/debug-adapter-protocol/specification.md

     value: string;

     /**
-     * The optional type of the value.
+     * The type of the value.
-     * This attribute should only be returned by a debug adapter if the client
+     * This attribute should only be returned by a debug adapter if the
-     * has passed the value true for the 'supportsVariableType' capability of
-     * the 'initialize' request.
+     * corresponding capability `supportsVariableType` is true.
      */
     type?: string;